 coexistence: The ability of two or more spectrum-dependent devices or networks to operate without harmful interference under the same frequency authorization in the same frequency band each other.

-coexistence algorithms: Procedures executed inside the coexistence system in order to provide the coexistence services. coexistence discovery: Procedure executed inside the coexistence system in order to find out a coexistence set for a coexistence enabler (CE) and its white space geo-location capable object (WSOGCO).
+coexistence algorithms: Procedures executed inside the coexistence system in order to provide the coexistence services. coexistence discovery: Procedure executed inside the coexistence system in order to find out a coexistence set for a coexistence enabler (CE) and its white space/geo-location capable object (WSO/GCO).

+coexistence discovery: Procedure executed inside the coexistence system in order to find out a coexistence set for a coexistence enabler (CE) and its white space/geo-location capable object (WSO/GCO).

-coexistence discovery and information server (CDIS): An entity that is responsible for determining for coexistence managers (CMs) those geo-location capable white space objects (WSOsGCOs) that may affect performance of the WSOsGCOs that the CMs serve.
+coexistence discovery and information server (CDIS): An entity that is responsible for determining for coexistence managers (CMs) those white space/geo-location capable objects (WSOs/GCOs) that may affect performance of the WSOs/GCOs that the CMs serve.

-coexistence enabler (CE): An entity that represents a geo-location capablewhite space object (WSOGCO) in the coexistence system and serves one WSOGCO at a time.
+coexistence enabler (CE): An entity that represents a white space/geo-location capable object (WSO/GCO) in the coexistence system and serves one WSO/GCO at a time.

-coexistence manager (CM): An entity that is responsible for making coexistence decisions related to reconfiguration of geo-location capable white space objects (WSOsGCOs) to solve coexistence problems among them.
+coexistence manager (CM): An entity that is responsible for making coexistence decisions related to reconfiguration of white space/geo-location capable objects (WSOs/GCOs) to solve coexistence problems among them.

-coexistence services: Services provided by the coexistence system to dissimilar or independently operated geo-location capable white spaceobjects (WSOsGCOs) as well as services provided by the entities of the coexistence system to other entities of the coexistence system.
+coexistence services: Services provided by the coexistence system to dissimilar or independently operated white space/geo-location capable objects (WSOs/GCOs) as well as services provided by the entities of the coexistence system to other entities of the coexistence system.

-coexistence set: A set of geo-location capable white spaceobjects (WSOsGCOs) associated to a WSOGCO containing those WSOsGCOs that may affect performance of the WSOGCO.
+coexistence set: A set of white space/geo-location capable objects (WSOs/GCOs) associated to a WSO/GCO containing those WSOs/GCOs that may affect performance of the WSO/GCO.

-coexistence set element: One geo-location capable white spaceobject (WSOGCO) of a coexistence set.
+coexistence set element: One white space/geo-location capable object (WSO/GCO) of a coexistence set.

 distributed decision making: A decision-making topology where one coexistence manager (CM) makes its decisions in coordination with another the other CM.

-neighbor coexistence managers: At least two coexistence managers that serve geo-location capablewhite space objects (WSOsGCOs) that may affect performance of each other.
+neighbor coexistence managers: At least two coexistence managers that serve white space/geo-location capable objects (WSOs/GCOs) that may affect performance of each other.

-profile: A statement of the procedures, messages, and parameters that are mandatory and that are optional for the implementation of an IEEE 802.19.1a compliant coexistence system entity.
+profile: A statement of the procedures, messages, and parameters that are mandatory and that are optional for the implementation of IEEE 802.19.1/802.19.1a compliant coexistence system entity.

 registered location secure server (RLSS): An entity that accesses and manages a database that organizes storage of information by geographicgeo-location and securely holds the location and some operating parameters of one or more basic service sets (adapted from IEEE Std 802.11af™).

-white space object (WSO)geo-location capable (GCO): An entity that represents a television white space (TVWS) device or network of TVWS devices operating under general authorization with geo-location capability.
-The entity is connected to a coexistence enabler to consume coexistence services.

 Acronyms and abbreviations

 Insert the following definitions in lexical order: